PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 - one or more MQTT Subscriber device(s).
 This repo is intended to use a Pimoroni Presto as MQTT Subscriber device.

 ## How to install?
+### for the Subscriber device

 Download the latest version of Pimoroni [Presto FW](https://github.com/pimoroni/presto/releases/tag/v0.1.0).
 Flash this firmware onto your Presto.
 This can be done from within the Thonny IDE.
 For this subscriber device, copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Subscriber) to a folder of your preference, for example:
 ```
 C:\<Users>\<User>\Documents\Hardware\Pimoroni\Presto\Micropython\mqtt\
 ```
+### for the Publisher device
-For the Publisher device, copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Publisher) to a folder of your preference, for example:
+Copy the files of this repo from these subfolders [here](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/tree/main/src/Publisher) to a folder of your preference, for example:
 ```
 C:\<Users>\<User>\Documents\Arduino\Feather_ESP32_S3_TFT_MQTT_multi_topic\
 ```

+### requirements for the development platform
 You need to have installed on your PC:
 - Thonny IDE or equivalent.
 Needed for the Pimoroni Presto device.
 - Arduino IDE v2.3.5.
 Needed for the Adafruit Feather ESP32-S3-TFT device.
 Do not use the Arduino (Cloud) online IDE because, AFAIK, that limits the possibility to change library files to your needs.